Why do this

 - reduces the possibility of cheating in the classroom.

-- makes it more difficult for remote users to photograph the questions.
+- makes it more difficult for remote users to copy or photograph the questions.

 - Navigation method (click Show more to view): Free (default) allows a student to skip ahead and return to previous pages.
 Sequential requires the student to progress in order.